apdevelop/digital-thermometer-ds2480b-ds18b20/README.md

 ### Getting started with demo application
 * Connect any 1-Wire bus adapter, based on `DS2480B` chip to USB or serial port on PC (For example, with FT232RL USB-UART adapter).
-* Connect one or several `DS18B20` 1-Wire temperature sensors to 1-Wire bus (using tree wires, i.e. in normal power mode, not parasite mode).
+* Connect one or several `DS18B20` 1-Wire temperature sensors to 1-Wire bus (using three wires, i.e. in normal power mode, not parasite mode).
 * Run application, select serial port from list, press 'Measure' button.
 * Run console application using serial port name as first command line argument, for example: